minesworld/docopt/README.rst

   """

 - Build a new __usage__ string by splitting each command which use the "--" separator into two commands.

-  One which includes all parameters up to "--" separator and an additional one which uses an internal non-optional argument and the rest of the original arguments after the separator.
+  One which includes all parameters up to "--" separator.
+If the argument before the separator was not repeatable make it repeatable by adding "...".
+  An additional which uses an internal non-optional argument and the rest of the original arguments after the separator.

   Move the new internal command before other existing command as it might have the same syntax.